-Sylhet is a major hub of the tea industry, and the hills surrounding the city are covered in terraced tea plantations.
-Visitors can learn more about tea processing, and relax in the tranquil setting of the tea gardens at the Tea Research Institute in Sree Mangal.
-The area is also home to pineapple, rubber, and lemon plantations, especially around Madhabkunda.
+Best known for its tea, Sylhet is where the country's commercial tree production first began.
+Today, visitors can relax in the tranquil tea gardens at the Tea Research Institute in Sreemangal.
+The area is also home to pineapple, rubber, and lemon plantations.

-Most of Sylhet's attractions are not located in the city itself, however, but in the surrounding valleys.
-The Lawachara Rain Forest is a great place for wildlife-spotting, including gibbons, leopards, and python.
-The Rema-Kalenga Wildlife Sanctuary, located 80 miles (130km) from Sylhet, makes a great excursion as well, offering guided hikes.
-The Bangladesh-India border also offers scenic views at Tamabil Jaflong.
+Most of Sylhet's attractions are not located in the city itself, but in the surrounding valleys.
+The Lawachara Rain Forest is a great place for spotting gibbons, leopards, and pythons.
+The Rema-Kalenga Wildlife Sanctuary offers guided hikes and makes a great excursion as well.
+Travellers may enjoy a trip to the Bangladesh-India border.
+The scenic views at Tamabil Jaflong are tremendous.

-Much quieter than bustling Dhaka, Sylhet is a great way to get a feel for life in Bangladesh, and a wonderful place to enjoy the tranquil beauty of southern Asia.
+Much quieter than bustling Dhaka, Sylhet is a great place to get a feel for life in Bangladesh, and enjoy the tranquil beauty of southern Asia.
 Many locals speak good English.

 Become our Sylhet Travel Expert